kaspermunch/PopulationGenomicsCourse/Exercises/01_cluster_practicals/README.md

 (replace `username` with your cluster user name)

 Watch the terminal to see what is going on.
+After a while a jupyter notebook should show up in your browser window.
+The first time you do this, your browser may refuse to show Jupyter because the connection is not primate or unsafe.
+In Safari you proceed to allow this.
+In Chrome, you can simply type the characters "thisisunsafe" while in the Chrome window:

 <img src="img/thisisunsafe.png" alt="image" width="450"/>

-After a while a jupyter notebook should show up in your browser window.
-You may be prompted for your password on the way.
-To close the jupyter notebook, press Ctrl-C twice in the terminal (closing the browser window does not close down the jupyter on the cluster).
+Once ready, jupyter may ask for your cluster password.
+To close the jupyter notebook, press Ctrl-C in the terminal (closing the browser window does not close down the jupyter on the cluster).
 You can [read this tutorial](https://www.dataquest.io/blog/jupyter-notebook-tutorial/) to learn how to use it.

 -------------------------------------------------------------------